fragglet/doom-limited-palette/README.md

 deutex -doom2 doom2.wad -build wadinfo.txt my-wad.wad
 ```

+Feedback is requested on how to use this with other tools; I myself usually
+use deutex.
+If you have suggestions please get in contact or file a pull
+request.

 ## Explanation

 Back to Saturn X (along with other mods listed above) has a palette that is a